JulianDroske/FourierSeriesVisualization/README.md

 # FourierSeriesVisualization
-A FourierSeriesVisualization Program to draw svg image using js requiring ffmpeg
+A FourierSeriesVisualization Program to draw svg image using js based on pipe requir. ffmpeg

+***
+### dependences: FFMPEG , js engine
+based on : pipe, BMP
+***
 Thanks to 3Blue1Brown.

 and his formula